Understanding Brexit Options: What future for Britain?

 £350M claim, 1972 European Communities Act, 1975 Referendum, 2017 election, 2019 Election, AC Grayling, Accountability, Agriculture, Air travel, Airbus, Amendment 7, Anand Menon, Andrew Duff ,Andrew Pierce, Angela Merkel, Anna Soubry, ARM, Arron Banks, Article 127, Article 218 ,Article 24, Article 50, Article 50 extension, Australia, Backstop, Balkans, Baltic States, Bank of England, BBC, Ben Chu, Bernard Jenkin, Betrayal, BMW, Borders, Boris Johnson, Bregret, Brexit logic, Brexit news sources, Brexit Party, Brexit Scenarios, British constitution, Business, Canada, CANZUK, Car industry, Care sector, CBI, CETA, Change Britain, Channel 4 News, Channel Islands, Charles Grant, Chequers proposal, China, Citizens' rights, Civil service, Clean Brexit, Cliff edge, Common Travel Area, Commonwealth, Conservative Party, Control, Cooper, Cornwall, Costs of Brexit, Customs Union, Daily Express, Damian Green, Daniel Hannan, Data protection, David Allen Green, David Bannerman, David Cameron, David Davis, David Henig, Digby Jones, Dominic Cummings, Dominic Raab, Donald Trump, Donald Tusk, DUP, Dyson, EBA, ECJ, Economic forecasts, EEA, EMA, Employment, E, Elections, ERG, EU Council, EU Referendum, EU Withdrawal Bill, Euratom, European City of Culture, European Common Aviation Area, European Medical Agency, European Medicines Authority, Experts, Faisal Islam, Financial Services, Financial settlement, Fiscal deficit, Fishing, Flexcit, Florence speech, Foreign direct investment, Foreign policy, Free Trade Area, Freedom of Movement, Geo-politics, George Eaton, George Soros, Georgina Wright, German car industry, Gibraltar, Gisela Stuart, globalization, globalisation, Grimsby, Guy Verhofstadt, Hard Brexit, Heidi Allen, High Court, History, Honda, Humiliation, Iain Duncan Smith, Ian Birrell, Ian Dunt, Immigration, Independent Group, Indicative Votes, Institute of Government, International reactions, Investment, Ireland, Irish border, Ivan Rogers, Jacob Rees-Mogg, Jacobin, Janet Daley, Japan, JCB, Jeremy Corbyn, Jeremy Hunt, Jersey model, Jo Swinson, John Bercow, John Lanchester, John Longworth, John Major, John Redwood, John Springford, Jolyon Maugham, Jon Worth, Jonathan Lis, Jonathan Portes, Julia Hartley-Brewer, Kamikaze Brexit, Kate Hoey, Katy Hayward, Keir Starmer, Ken Clarke, Kenneth Armstrong, Kirsty Hughes, Kyle-Wilson amendment, Labour, Labour Party, Lancaster House speech, Laura Kuenssberg, Leadership, Leave campaign, Leave HQ, Leave means Leave, Letwin Amendment, Liam Fox, Liberal democrats, Local Elections, Lorand Bartels, LSE/Oxford study, London School of Economics, Managed No Deal, Margaret Thatcher, Mark Carney, Marmite, Martin Vogel, Matthew Parris, McCarthyism, Meaningful votes, Media, Mergers and Acquisitions, Mervyn King, Michael Gove ,Michael Heseltine, Michel Barnier, MIT study, Molly Scott Cato, Monique Hawkins, Munich speech, Mutual Recognition Agreements, Nadine Dorries, NAFTA, National Government, NATO, NHS, Nick Clegg, Nick Cohen, Nicky Morgan, NIESR, Nigel Farage, Nigel Lawson, Nissan, No deal Brexit, Non-tariff barriers, Northern Ireland, Norway, OECD, Oliver Norgrove, Opinion polls, Otto English, Owen Paterson, Parliament, Passports, Patrick Minford, Patriotism, Paul Waugh, Peter Bone, Peter Foster, Peter Hargreaves, Peter Holmes, Peter Lilley, Peter Mandelson, Peter North, Peter Ungphakhorn, Phase 1 agreement, Phase 2, Phil Hogan, Philip Davies, Philip Hammond, Political Declaration, political tensions, Polly Polak, Populism, Position papers, Post-truth, Pound, Pragmatic Brexit, Project Fear, Public opinion, Punishment, Queen's Speech, Quotas, Rafael Behr, Regulation, Reputation of UK, Residency rights, Revocation, Russia, Ruth Davidson, Ryanair, Sabine Weyand, Salzburg, Samuel Low, Scotland, Second referendum, Sectoral Brexit, ERG, Security, Self-pity, Simon Jenkins, Simon Wren-Lewis, Single market, Sophia Besch, Sovereignty, Spain, Stephen Baker, Sterling, Steve Baker, Steve Peers, Strategy, Sunderland, Supply Chains, Supreme Court, Suzanne Evans, Switzerland, Tariffs, The New European, Theresa May, Theresa Villiers, Tim Farron, Tim Shipman, Tony Blair, Tony Connelly, Totalitarianism, Toyota, TPP, Trade, Transitional deal, Treasury, Turkey, UK Trade Policy Observatory, UKIP, Ukraine, DCFTA, Ultra Brexit, Uncertainty, Unemployment, United States, Victimhood, Vince Cable, Visas, Wales, War, Wetherspoon, White paper, Withdrawal Agreement, WTO, Ursula von der Leyen

-Click cover to read free preview
+Click cover to read free sample

 In North America, buy from our USA distributor